 In winter they should not be attempted without mountaineering experience and equipment.
 In good weather in spring, summer and autumn they are not difficult for a fit person, but in bad weather they are hazardous in any season.

 Weather conditions in the Park are changeable and, even in good weather, warm wind and waterproof clothing, food and water should be carried.

 If started from the top of the second chairlift it is a 4 to 5 hour return journey but from the Top of the Bruce (Iwikau Village) it is a longer and more demanding walk.
-It is not a marked route.
-Weather can be very changeable.
-Check the Visitor Centre for current route conditions, volcanic activity and weather before setting out.
+It is not a marked route and weather can be very changeable.
+You will need to check the Visitor Centre for current route conditions, volcanic activity and weather conditions before setting out.

 The route is from the saddle between Ngauruhoe and Tongariro and is accessed from the Mangatepopo Road End.
 The 2500 year old near perfect cone of Ngauruhoe entices many visitors to its summit.
-Relatively quiet since 1975 this parasitic cone of Tongariro one of New Zealand's most active volcanoes.
+Relatively quiet since 1975 this is the parasitic cone of Tongariro, one of New Zealand's most active volcanoes.
 In winter, icy slopes can make this climb extremely hazardous.

 An attractive walk across the face of Mt Ruapehu which is accessed at Scoria Flats - about 5 kms up the road from the Skotel.
 It returns to the Whakapapa Village so it can be made a round trip by walking 5 kilometres up Bruce Road.
 The track crosses the Whakapapaiti Stream and there is no bridge so it may not be possible to cross safely at times of high water flow.